klipsey/DriverMod/README.md

 ## Changelog

+`1.1.3`
+- Enemies marked by Starstorm 2's Relic of Termination are now guaranteed to drop a Rocket Launcher

 `1.1.2`
 - Pocket ICBM now works on Rocket Launcher.
 This has to be hardcoded into the skill state apparently
 - Rocket Launcher primary damage: 800% > 1000%